yasir2000/openwrt-oldwiki-md/SFTPWithDropbearHowTo.rst

 of SSH.
 The idea behind SFTP is to have all of the features that FTP has, but transfer both passwords and file data over an encrypted link.

 = Activating Dropbear =

-Dropbear is a small SSH daemon that comes pre-installed on White Russian.
-However, while Dropbear comes pre-installed it is not active by default.
-To activate Dropbear use the following command
+Dropbear is a small SSH daemon that comes pre-installed on !OpenWrt.
+However, it is not active by default.
+To activate Dropbear, change the password.
+You can do this on the web interface, or use the shell command:

 {{{
-passwd
-}}}
+passwd}}}

+You will be prompted for a new {{{root}}} password, along with a verification prompt.
-After you enter this command, you will be prompted to input the password that you want to assign the user {{{root}}}.
-Once this is done, White Russian will disable the telnet daemon and activate the SSH daemon.
+Once this is done, !OpenWrt will disable the telnet daemon and activate the Dropbear SSH daemon.

 = Installing the SFTP module =

-To install the SFTP portion enter the following commands:
+Update the package list and install the ''openssh-sftp-server'' package.
+You can do this on the web interface, using ''System'' - ''Installed Software'', ''Update package lists'', then ''Install'' the ''openssh-sftp-server'' package.
+Or use the shell prompt:

 {{{
 ipkg update
-ipkg install openssh-sftp-server
+ipkg install openssh-sftp-server}}}
-mkdir -p /usr/libexec
-ln -s /usr/lib/sftp-server /usr/libexec/sftp-server
-}}}
-You may need to get and install libopenssl also before installing the openssh-sftp-server package.

-For RC5 and later it is sufficient to just
+For RC4 and earlier, you may need to install ''libopenssl'' and create a directory and link:
 {{{
 ipkg update
-ipkg install openssh-sftp-server
+ipkg install libopenssl openssh-sftp-server mkdir -p /usr/libexec ln -s /usr/lib/sftp-server /usr/libexec/sftp-server}}}
-}}}

-The needed directory and the link will be created automatically.

 = Windows SFTP clients =